In My Room: Demo version and final release

 The 1993 CD box set, Good Vibrations: Thirty Years of The Beach Boys, contains an early version of "In My Room" with a number of differences from the eventual official release.
 It is unclear if this fully developed demo was recorded the same day as the final version on July 16, 1963.
-The tune features six Beach Boys: both Al Jardine (on vocals) and David Marks (whose strumming guitar backs up Carl Wilson's picked solo notes) are present.
+The tune features six Beach Boys: both Al Jardine (on vocals) and David Marks (whose guitar strumming backs up Carl Wilson's picked solo notes) are present.
 This was the last of eight charting songs to include Marks until nearly 50 years later, performing on 2012's That's Why God Made the Radio.

 The demo begins with an intro that was later scrapped, and launches into the first verse with full group vocals, unlike the finished recording.
 There, as previously mentioned, the single brings in Brian Wilson's voice first, then his brother Carl Wilson and finally Dennis Wilson.
 Then the final version adds, in the title/hook, Al Jardine, and Mike Love's bass voicing which both join in to complete the vocal mix.